hazelcast/hazelcast-reference-manual/src/Performance.md

 - `StringPartitioningStrategy`: Works only for string keys.
 It uses the string after `@` character as the partition ID.
 For example, if you have two keys `ordergroup1@region1` and `customergroup1@region1`, both `ordergroup1` and `customergroup1` will fall into the partition where `region1` is located.
 - `StringAndPartitionAwarePartitioningStrategy`: Works as the combination of the above two strategies.
 If the key implements `PartitionAware`, it works like the `DefaultPartitioningStrategy`.
 If it is a string key, it works like the `StringPartitioningStrategy`.

+Following are the example configuration snippets.
+Note that these strategy configurations are **per map**.

 **Declarative Configuration**